 Private Forest Landowners are Making a Differencein Protecting the Environment

 The results are clear.
-From 2001 through 2013, state and private forest landowners have removed 5,641 barriers to fish passage, opening up 3,893 miles of fish habitat on state and private working forest land.
-In addition, nearly 2.6 million acres of working forests have been permanently set aside for riparian buffers and to protect wetlands and steep slopes.
+From 2001 through 2017, state and private forest landowners have removed 7,900 barriers to fish passage, opening up more than 5,200 miles of fish habitat.
+In addition, nearly 2.2 million acres of working forests have been permanently set aside for riparian buffers and to protect wetlands and steep slopes.
 Forest landowners are accomplishing the objectives outlined by the Forests & Fish Law the toughest environmental standards for forest practices in the nation.

 Fish Habitat Protection